Home Team Volunteers Network: The Steering Committee

-Mr Kong Mun Kwong

 Home Team Volunteer Schemes

-Home Team Volunteers broadly refer to people who volunteer in a volunteer scheme within the Ministry of Home Affairs (Singapore), or MHA for short.
+Home Team Volunteers broadly refer to people who volunteer in a volunteer scheme within the Ministry of Home Affairs.

 Home Team Volunteers are classified by the Ministry under two broad categories.
 They either serve as members of its Boards, Councils and Committees, known also as the Home Team Connection, or as volunteers within one of its departments.
 The departments that currently have volunteers are the Singapore Police Force, the Singapore Civil Defence Force, the Singapore Prison Service and the Singapore Corporation of Rehabilitative Enterprises, otherwise known as SCORE.
 Strictly speaking however, it is worth noting that SCORE is not a department but a Statutory Board under the Ministry of Home Affairs.